-Display network: Call extensions targeting the Display Network don’t support Google forwarding numbers or tracking calls as conversions.
+Display network: Call assets targeting the Display Network don’t support Google forwarding numbers or tracking calls as conversions.

-Ads with low traffic: Google forwarding numbers may not show with desktop ads if your ad group isn’t getting a minimum number of clicks in a four week period.
-Your business phone number will be shown in that case (there’s no minimum requirement for ads on high-end mobile devices.)
+Ads with low traffic: Google forwarding numbers may not show with desktop ads if your ad group isn’t getting a minimum number of clicks in a 4-week period.
+Your business phone number will be shown in that case (there’s no minimum requirement for ads on high-end mobile devices).